mattermost/docs/source/scale/scale-to-100-users.rst

 Additional considerations
 -------------------------

-Smaller deployments, or deployments using the `Mattermost Omnibus installer </install/installing-mattermost-omnibus.html>`__, will need an increase in resources due to the fact the database is hosted on the same server as the Mattermost application.
+Smaller deployments, or deployments using the :doc:`Mattermost Omnibus installer </install/installing-mattermost-omnibus>`, will need an increase in resources due to the fact the database is hosted on the same server as the Mattermost application.